Crime in Romania

 Crime in Romania is combated by the Romanian Police, Gendarmerie and other agencies.

 Crime by type

 Violent crime

 Romania differs from many countries in that violent crime is more likely to occur in rural areas than in cities, due to the socioeconomic problems of many parts of the countryside.
 Such rural areas often suffer from poverty, low levels of education of the population, and unemployment.
 For instance, Romania's Nord-Est development region is one of the poorest areas of the EU.
+By contrast, cities are very safe; in 2023 five Romanian cities, namely Cluj-Napoca, Timișoara, Brașov, Bucharest, and Iași, were ranked in the top 100 safest cities in the world.